michaelwp/hacker-rank/README.md

-# Collection Of programming test for job interviews in various programming languange
+# Collection Of programming test for job interviews in various programming languange.
+Enjoy it !!